 - 7 Comments

-VA Partners has been assisting firms with their B2B sales efforts for about a decade now.
-One of the things we have recognized over the years is that you need to sell the solution versus the product.
+VA Partners has been assisting firms with their B2B sales efforts for more than a decade now.
+One of the things we have recognized over the years is that you need to be selling the solution instead of the product.
 The distinction in some cases can be difficult to make but as an example, we have a client that provides truck rental services to industrial and construction customers.
-In their case, we are not selling just a “rental truck”, we are selling a solution that helps companies manage their fleet needs in the short, medium and long-term.
+In their case, we are not selling just a “rental truck”, we are selling the solution that helps companies manage their fleet needs in the short, medium and long-term.

 Below are 5 key points that may help you better align your messaging and book more meetings.